Download for linux

 If you're still determined to install from source, read on:

-1. Make sure your system has python ≥ 2.7.1 not 3.x
+1. Make sure your system has Python 3 installed.

 2. Install the various dependencies listed below